 Conventional advocacy, or, asking the torturers if they are willing to stop torturing, is basically and principally speciesist in itself.

 Despite that theoretically activists absolutely oppose humans’ dominance, they practically accept it by asking humans to change their violent ways.
 They all know what happens every time they fail to convince them.

-The fact that the animal rights activists’ natural tendency and the first and last plan of action, is to explain to humans that their daily torturing of the weaker for their own minor benefits, habits and pleasures is wrong, only shows how deep speciesism runs.
-The natural tendency should be to stop the suffering in the most deep rooted and fastest way.
+Animal liberation activists’ natural tendency and the first and last plan of action, is to explain to humans that their daily torturing of the weaker for their own minor benefits, habits and pleasures is wrong, and that in itself is wrong, violent and speciesist.
+It indicates how human oriented the moral scope is, and how bounded the discussion is.

-Even if many would consider going vegan, and even if all would go vegan, the absolutely delusional option of a vegan world can reverse at some point in the future.
-And even if it won’t, it is still a very violent one.
-The chances that the animal liberation movement would stop all the suffering are zero, not only because of the current consumption trends and the extremely depressing forecasts of the future, but because there are so many suffering factors that the movement doesn’t address, and so many suffering factors that the movement can’t even theoretically address.
-One of the main blind spots is the problems inherent to the solution.
+And even if many consider going vegan, and even if all go vegan, the absolutely delusional option of a vegan world can be reversed at some point in the future.
+And even if it won’t, this world would still be a very violent one.
+The chances that the animal liberation movement would stop all the suffering are zero, not only because of the current consumption trends and the extremely depressing forecasts of the future, but because there are so many suffering factors that the movement doesn’t address, and so many suffering factors that the movement probably can’t even theoretically address.

 The solution the AR movement is offering - veganism, the one that even in the more progressive parts of the world many activists believe it’s strategically unwise to ask for, is actually a systematic global oppression operation, abusing countless numbers of animals.